ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 * Add volta for grid.
 * Add display for {define}.
 * Replace TAB characters by a single space on input.
-* Support building installer with MacOS homebrew perl.
+* Support building installer with macOS homebrew perl.
 * Allow empty chord defines (just the name) to make the chord known.
 * Allow front-matter and back-matter in the config and filelist.
 * (Experimental) Allow PDF filenames in the filelist.